Surya-64/Steganography/README.md

 * **Passcode Protection:** Adds a basic passcode to prevent unauthorized decryption.
 * **Clear Error Handling:** Provides informative error messages.
 * **Cross-Platform Compatibility:** Uses OpenCV, which is compatible with Windows, macOS, and Linux.

+## LSB Steganography Technique

+This project utilizes the Least Significant Bit (LSB) steganography technique.
+Here's a brief explanation:

+* **How it Works:**
+    * Digital images are composed of pixels, and each pixel has color values (typically Red, Green, and Blue - RGB).
+    * These color values are represented in binary form.
+    * The LSB technique modifies the rightmost bit(s) of these binary values.
+    * Since the rightmost bits have the least impact on the overall color, the changes are very subtle and often undetectable by the human eye.
+    * In this implementation, each character of the secret message is converted to it's ASCII integer value.
+That value is then stored in the least significant portion of the image pixel's color values.

 ## Getting Started